 * Beyond meeting the minimum qualifications, entry into the Cadet Program is highly competitive.
 A strong academic record of achievement, community service, volunteer work, professional certifications, bilingual skills, and other criteria will be reviewed during the course of the application process.

-The next application period is Dec 1 - Dec 31, 2014.
-Cadet applicants are subject to an extensive screening and evaluation process.
-Applicants are reminded that applications are subject to screening, evaluation, and verification.
+The next Cadet Program application period is Dec 1 - Dec 31, 2015.
+Entry into the Program is highly competitive and applicants are subject to an extensive screening, evaluation and verification process.

 The merit based process to become a cadet includes:

-* Beyond meeting the minimum qualifications, entry into the Cadet Program is highly competitive.
-A strong academic record of achievement, community service, volunteer work, professional certifications, bilingual skills, and other criteria will be reviewed during the course of the application process.
+* Beyond meeting the minimum qualifications, a strong academic record of achievement, community service, volunteer work, professional certifications, bilingual skills, and other criteria will be reviewed during the course of the application process.
 Not all applicants will advance to the academy but all applicants are encouraged to continue to follow their career goals.

-Internally, cadets may be classified as Commander, Sr. Cadet Leader, Cadet Leader, or Cadet.
-Opportunities also exist to lead special training or functional groups within the program to help build additional leadership and decision making skills.
+Internally, cadets may be classified as Commander, Sr. Cadet Leader, Cadet Leader or Cadet.
+Opportunities also exist to lead special training or functional groups within the Program to help build leadership and decision making skills.

 Special assignment requests are facilitated by Cadet Program Department Coordinators within each department.
 The Cadet Program Director oversees the administrative, policy, and procedural duties of the program under the Office of the Executive Director of Safety.

-Once an applicant has been hired as a Cadet there are several requirements that all Cadets must adhere to while in the program.
+Once an applicant has been hired there are several requirements that all cadets must adhere to while in the program.